RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 Now that we've got into the backdoor, let's look around with ls and cd.

-Navigate to the home directory to find the user flag.
+Navigate to the home directory to find the user flag (cd ~ or cd).

 **3) What's the root flag?**

-When I was listing James' home directory, I used ls -a and found a very interesting bash file.
+When I was listing james' home directory, I used ls -a and found a very interesting bash file.

 ```
 ls -a